sorek1/p2p2c/nodejs-express/README.md

 We also need to define each builders we would like to use.
 [Builders](https://zeit.co/docs/v2/deployments/builders/overview/) are modules that take a deployment's source and return an output, consisting of [either static files or dynamic Lambdas](https://zeit.co/docs/v2/deployments/builds/#sources-and-outputs).

 In this case we are going to use `@now/node-server` in order to start a Node.js server using Express.

+If Express app has more than 1 route defined, we need to add [`routes`](https://zeit.co/docs/v2/deployments/configuration#routes).

 We will also define a name for our project (optional).

 ```json
 {